 Answer: Enlisted below are some common HTTP methods along with their functions that are supported by RESTful web services

 - GET: Read-only access to the resource.

 - PUT: Creation of new resources.

 - OPTIONS: Get supported operations on the resource.

 Q #18) What is a resource in RESTful web service and how it is represented?

 Ans: Resource is said to be a fundamental concept having a type and relationship with other resources.
 In REST architecture, each content is considered as the resource and they are identified by their URIs.

-Q 19) What are the core components of HTTP request and HTTP response?
+Q #19) What are the core components of the HTTP request and HTTP response?

-Ans: HTTP request has following 5 major components
+Answer: HTTP request has following 5 major components: